Chatham University Data & Information Overview

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 959 students took at least one online class at Chatham University.
-This is a decrease from the 1,080 students who took online classes the previous year.
+In 2019-2020, 2,093 students took at least one online class at Chatham University.
+This is an increase from the 964 students who took online classes the previous year.